FairWell-dev/FairWell/README.md

 ## Responsible AI Research

+The problem of defining and addressing fairness has been a topic of increasing importance in the recent years.
+Especially with work surrounding machine learning.
+Multiple definitions of fairness have been raised, each having their own pros and cons.
+This work does not aim to propose a single notion of fairness but rather we aim to (i) provide tools on how to measure and assess fairness and (ii) how to mitigate bias in models where necessary.
+Our work can be summarised as below:

+1. Fairness assesment<sup>1, 12, 13</sup>
+   1. On data
+   2. On model predictions
+2. Bias mitigation<sup>12</sup>
+   1. Pre-processing by transforming the data
+   2. In-processing by imposing constraints during training
+   3. Post-processing where the predictions of models are modified

+### Fairness Metrics
+The first step to mitigating bias is measuring.
+In this work, we look at identifying the presence of bias in 2 locations: (i) bias in the data and (ii) bias in the predictions.

+#### Fairness Metrics (Data)

+The quality of data used will heavily influence the performance and fairness of the model.
+Therefore, identify bias in the training data is an important step in weeding out potential biases.
+However, this assumes that historical bias and discrimination are not the root cause of bias in the data.
+Nonetheless, several model-independent metrics can be used to inform the user about presence of bias.
+Examples include but not limited to class imbalance, Jensen-Shannon divergence, etc. <sup>1</sup>

+#### Fairness Metrics (Predictions)

+More commonly, we identify bias based on decisions (i.e. predicitions) made by the model after training (and bias mitigation).
+Generally, fairness decision definitions can be categorised into 4 areas, (i) individual, (ii) group, (iii) per group performance and (iv) causality based criteria.<sup>13</sup>

+- **Individual Fairness.** Fairness definitions at the individual level focuses on the relative similarity between individuals.
+Therefore, similar individuals should be treated similarly with similar decisions.<sup>12, 13</sup>

+- **Group Fairness.** Group fairness as the term suggests, focuses on reducing bias for a group of individuals.
+It is believed that different groups of people are being unfairly treated and thus aims to attain fairness for each respective group.<sup>13</sup> Some popular definitions of group fairness include but not limited to demographic parity, Equal oportunity, predictive parity, etc.<sup>14</sup>

+- **Per Group Performance Fairness.** Another school of thought for fairness is the idea of per group performance.
+This school of thought attempts to maximise the utility of an individual group to attain fairness.<sup>13</sup> Examples include Pareto-fairness<sup>15</sup> and Rawlsian Max-Min fairness<sup>16</sup>.

+- **Causality Based Citeria.** These notions of fairness is distinct from the previous 3 definitions that are based on observational results.
+Causality based citeria, attempts to create connections amongst related variables to derive causal relationship of the problem.
+The relationship obtain can then be used to answer counter factual questions such as “what would have been the decision if that individual had a different gender?”.<sup>13</sup>

 ### Responsible AI in Businesses

 Businesses have recognised the need to develop AI models that are responsible and fair towards their data inputs.